Ridge-Regularized Largest Root Test For High-Dimensional General Linear Hypotheses

 \subsection{Empirical null distribution}

-In this section, we examine the empirical distribution of the ridge-regularized largest root under the null hypothesis.
-We consider five choices for the regularization parameter $\lambda$: fixed values $\lambda = 0.5$, $1$, and $1.5$, as well as two data-driven values selected as the empirical optima when $D = I_p$ and $D = \Sigma_p$, respectively.
-The latter two are denoted as $\hat{\lambda}_{I_p}$ and $\hat{\lambda}_{\Sigma_p}$, respectively.
+We examine the empirical distribution of $\ell_{\max}(\bF_\lambda)$ under the null hypothesis.
+We consider five choices of the regularization parameter $\lambda$: two fixed values, $\lambda=0.5$ and $\lambda=1$, and three data-driven values, namely the Bayes selections corresponding to $D\propto I_p$ and $D\propto \Sigma_p$, and the minimax selection when the prior family consists of all linear combinations of $I_p$ and $\Sigma_p$ with nonnegative coefficients satisfying \eqref{eq:constrainst_on_B}.
+See Section S.4.1 of the Supplementary Material for details.
+The latter three are denoted by $\hat{\lambda}_{I_p}$, $\hat{\lambda}_{\Sigma_p}$, and $\hat{\lambda}_*$.
+In addition, we report the test size of the procedure in \citet{han2016tracy}, when $p<n_1+n_2$, corresponding to $\lambda=0$.
+Table~\ref{table:empirical_sizes} reports the empirical sizes at the asymptotic $5\%$ level.
+The results indicate that empirical sizes are consistently close to the nominal level, generally falling within the range of $3\%\text{--}6\%$, even with data-driven choices of $\lambda$.

-Figure~\ref{fig:emp_density_lambda5} presents the empirical density of the regularized largest root $\ell_{\max}(\bF_\lambda)$ for $\lambda = \hat{\lambda}_{\Sigma_p}$.
-Results for other values of $\lambda$ are provided in Section~\ref{sub:empirical_null_distribution_additional_details} of the Supplementary Material.
-Densities are shown under two standardizations: using the true values of $\Theta_1(\lambda)$ and $\Theta_2(\lambda)$, and using their estimates $\hat{\Theta}_1(\lambda)$ and $\hat{\Theta}_2(\lambda)$.
-In both cases, the empirical distributions closely match the Tracy–Widom law of type~1, confirming the validity of the asymptotic theory and the accuracy of the proposed estimators.
-This pattern holds across all five choices of $\lambda$, whether fixed or data-driven.
+In Section S.4.3 of the Supplementary Material, we report the empirical density of $\ell_{\max}(\bF_\lambda)$.
+The results show that the empirical distributions closely follow the Tracy–Widom law of type~1, both when normalized using the true values $\Theta_{1p}$ and $\Theta_{2p}$ and when using their estimators, thereby supporting the validity of the asymptotic theory and the accuracy of the proposed estimators.
+This pattern is consistent across all five choices of $\lambda$.